TXF Export: What to Expect

 4. Open the TXF preview and download the file

-6. Import into TurboTax Desktop or H&R Block Desktop
+6. Import into TurboTax Desktop (recommended) or H&R Block Desktop

-7. Update any flagged donations using the guide
+7. Update any flagged donations using the Import Guide

 Troubleshooting